LoopKit/loopdocs/docs/operation/features/overrides.md

 ## Editing an Active Override

 Tap on the active override in the [HUD Status Row](../../loop-3/displays-v3.md#hud-status-row) with the phone in portrait orientation.
 This brings up a screen to edit the override currently running.
 This only affects this override during the current period.
 It is not saved to that named override.
-For example, you can extend the duration or modify the needs value or target value based on a temporary situation.
-Be aware that if you edit Overall Insulin Needs, then the *Loop* app recalculates some effects over the duration of the override and if you also quit and restart the app, it recalculates all effects.
-See [Recalculate When Needs Change](#recalculate-when-needs-change).)
+You can extend the duration or modify the needs value or target value based on a temporary situation.

+When you **edit Overall Insulin Needs**, then the *Loop* app **recalculates** some effects, such as IOB, over the duration of the override and if you also **quit and restart the app**, it **recalculates** all effects.
+See [Recalculate When Needs Change](#recalculate-when-needs-change) for more information.

 !!! info "Higher Priority Messages"
     If the HUD Status Row is displaying a higher priority message, you must wait for that message to complete before you'll be able to edit an active override.
 If you want to edit an active override, you can choose to cancel an active bolus and edit the override immediately.
 The edited override will then be in effect for the next Loop cycle or manual recommendation.